sameeksha-16/cryptonite_taskphase_sameeksha/Practicing piping.md

 # REDIRECTING INPUT

-first w estored the value college into the pwn file and then we redirected this file into /challenge/run.
+first we stored the value college into the pwn file and then we redirected this file into /challenge/run.
 ```Connected!
 hacker@piping~redirecting-input:~$ echo COLLEGE > PWN
 hacker@piping~redirecting-input:~$ /challenge/run < PWN